 Analysis and Result

 The Descriptive data shows the data distribution of three variables.
 In this study the average value of “Academic Success”, themean score M is 3.56 and the standard deviation SD is 0.62.
 For "Career Aspirations," the mean score M is 3.97 with a standard deviation SD of 0.60.
 The mean scores indicate that on average the respondents record relatively high career aspirations, with some variability in their responses.
-Academic Behavior has a mean score M of 3.40 and a standard deviation SD of 0.68).
+Academic Behavior has a mean score M of 3.40 and a standard deviation SD of 0.68.
 This suggests that, on average, the participants exhibited moderate academic behavior.
 Furthermore, the test of normality for the three variables; Career Aspiration, Academic Behavior and Academic Success records p-values below the threshold of α=0.05.
 Thissuggests normal distibutions across all three variables.
 In general, the data pertaining to academic success seems to follow normal distribution and exhibit a moderate degree of variability based on the score.

 The correlation analysis indicated a significant positive correlation between the three variables.
-The correlation between career aspiration and academic success (r=0.46,p<0.01 and , between academic behavior and academic success (r=0.55,P<0.01.
+The correlation between career aspiration and academic success r=0.46,p<0.01 and between academic behavior and academic success r=0.55,P<0.01.
 Aditionally, there is a significant positive correlation between career aspiration and academic behavior with r=0.44<0.01.
 The overall results express that higher career aspirations are associated with improved academic behavior and increase in academic success of STEM undergraduates.